 The presence of this object in some home in Roman Agrigentum illustrates how the Rome’s sway over the Mediterranean made the world smaller in a way: such seemingly far-flung items occur throughout the Roman Empire, illustrating how the “wider world” became part of daily life even for the less affluent parts of the population.

 Oil lamps are omnipresent in archaeological museums around the Mediterranean Sea.
-We see them on all our tours in Italy, Greece and Turkey, and often they give us a story to tell and questions to ask.
+We see them on all of our escorted tours, and often they give us a story to tell and questions to ask.
 So, you can engage with that type of visual imagery and practical object while travelling with us, with our experts embedding the individual artefact in a broader story of ancient life, or you can do so in a museum nearer home.
 You should do both!